๐ŸŽฒStatistical Mechanics

 Applications Beyond Magnetism

-• Neural networks (Hopfield model) use Ising-like energy functions where spin states represent neuron activity and couplings encode memories
+• Neural networks (Hopfield model): spin states represent neuron activity (firing/not firing), and couplings encode stored memories.
+The energy function has the same form as the Ising Hamiltonian.

-Compare: Exact solutions vs. Monte Carlo—Onsager's solution gives precise critical exponents for 2D, but Monte Carlo can handle 3D, disordered systems, and non-equilibrium dynamics where no exact solution exists.
+Compare: Exact solutions vs. Monte Carlo.
+Onsager's solution gives precise critical exponents for the 2D square lattice, but Monte Carlo can handle 3D, disordered systems, different lattice geometries, and non-equilibrium dynamics where no exact solution exists.
 Know which tool fits which problem.

 Quick Reference Table

-1D exact solutionTransfer matrix, no finite-TT transition, domain wall argument
+1D exact solutionTransfer matrix method; no finite-TT transition; domain wall argument

-Computational methodsMetropolis algorithm, cluster algorithms, critical slowing down
+Computational methodsMetropolis algorithm; cluster algorithms for critical slowing down

 Self-Check Questions

 1. Why does the 1D Ising model have no phase transition at finite temperature, while the 2D model does?
-What role does dimensionality play in stabilizing long-range order?
+Frame your answer in terms of the free energy cost of domain walls.

-2. Compare the critical exponent β\beta (for magnetization) predicted by mean-field theory with the exact 2D Ising result.
-What does this difference tell you about the validity of mean-field approximations?
+2. Compare the critical exponent ฮฒ\beta predicted by mean-field theory with the exact 2D Ising result.
+What does this discrepancy tell you about the role of fluctuations?

 3. Write the partition function for a two-spin Ising system with coupling JJ and external field hh.
-How would you extract the average magnetization from this expression?
+There are four configurations.
+How would you extract the average magnetization from ZZ?

 4. The Metropolis algorithm and Onsager's exact solution both describe the 2D Ising model.
 Under what circumstances would you use each approach, and what are the tradeoffs?

 5. How does the Ising model's concept of spontaneous symmetry breaking connect to other areas of physics?
-Identify at least one system outside magnetism where similar mathematics applies.
+Identify at least one system outside magnetism where the same mathematical structure applies.